softwaremill/bootzooka/README.md

 ## Quick start

+### Using Docker compose

+The fastest way to experiment with Bootzooka is using the provided Docker compose setup.
+It starts three images:
+Bootzooka itself (either locally built or downloaded), PostgreSQL server and Graphana LGTM for observability.

 ### Backend: PostgreSQL & API

-In order to run Bootzooka, you'll need a running instance of PostgreSQL with a `bootzooka` database.
+To run Bootzooka's backend locally, you'll still need a running instance of PostgreSQL with a `bootzooka` database.
 You can spin up one easily using docker:

 ```sh
 # use "bootzooka" as a password